crscillitoe/DiscordRules/Rules.md

 ***VOD Review Rules***

 Woohoojin offers free VOD reviews to help viewers improve.
-Improper VODs waste everyone’s time and interrupt the stream.
-You must read and agree to ALL rules in 🆓︱vod-review-reqs before joining a VOD review raffle.
+In order to submit a vod you must assign your rank in #🏆︱rank-icon, read and accept all rules in #vod-review-reqs, and submit your vod to #vod-submission.
+Once that is done a staff member will review your submission and if it is approved you can enter raffles during stream.

 Moderation